-206.01 Scope - This Section covers the installation, by appropriate rock bolting methods, of anchored steel bars tensioned and locked off against face plates in the areas designated by the Ministry Representative.
+Rock bolts shall be installed in the areas designated by the Ministry Representative.
 Unless otherwise stated below, all rock bolts shall be installed and tensioned to the rock bolt manufacturer's specifications.

-206.02 Codes And Standards
+206.02 Codes and Standards

-CAN/CSA G164 Hot Dip Galvanizing of Irregularly

-Shaped Articles.

-CAN/CSA G30.18 Billet Steel Bars for Concrete
+CAN/CSA G164 Hot Dip Galvanizing of Irregularly Shaped Articles.
+CAN/CSA G30.18 Billet Steel Bars for Concrete Reinforcement CAN/CSA G40.21 Structural Quality Steels CAN/CSA A23.2- 09 Compressive Strength of Cylindrical Concrete Specimens.

-Reinforcement

-CAN/CSA G40.21 Structural Quality Steels

-CAN/CSA A23.2-9C Compressive Strength of Cylindrical

-Concrete Specimens.